TORAH AND CLASSICAL HEBREW

 Elibooks are not aimed at the scholar or the intellectual.
 They are intended for the ordinary intelligent man or woman who is at least somewhat familiar with the Torah in the original Hebrew.
 (The ‘Analysis’ and ‘Shemittah’ pages are, exceptionally, technical.)
 Unsupported legends (midrash) and deep philosophy are avoided as far as possible.

-The books and articles are all in PDF files, which can be opened by clicking the file name and then either read on screen or, preferably, downloaded (free) as per instructions (usually by pressing a down arrow).
+The books and articles are all in PDF files, which can be opened by clicking the file name and then either read on screen or, preferably, downloaded (usually by pressing a down arrow) free, or printed, as per instructions.
 For the sake of those who, like myself, use DOS or DOS-based programmes, all file names are limited to eight characters (plus extension) on the site, but if you download, you can then rename the files to your choice.
 All books and articles are strictly copyright but may be downloaded and printed for personal use only.

 Except where Hebrew is used, the language is English, but since the American language is very similar to English, American readers should face no great difficulty.